kristofGovaerts/CoverAnalyzer/README.md

 <img src="/examples/plots/fig3.png" height="400">

+The cosine function is defined as follows:

+**y = a * cos(2πx/b + 2π/c) + d**

+However, by rescaling the data from -1 to 1 we can omit a and d and perform a simple two-factor sine fit:

+**y = cos(2πx/b + 2π/c)**

+Here, the period (distance between peaks) equals *b* and maxima occur when *2πx/b + 2π/c = 2π*, allowing us to determine peak positions.
+4-factor and 2-factor fits provide very similar results but 2-factor fits are typically faster and more accurate.

 ## Output
 Mean cover (% green pixels) is calculated across the entire image, as well as for each row individually.
 Furthermore, gaps are identified by taking the mean intensity profile along each row and using a threshold approach to determine gap pixels.